 A swim is a great way for dogs to cool off and get needed exercise in the warm weather; however, not all water is safe for your pet.
 Blue-green algae is a bacteria that grows most often in warm ponds, lakes and anywhere water is stagnant – potentially in your own backyard.
 After exposure, dogs, as well as cats, birds, livestock, and wildlife can become seriously ill within a matter of minutes.
 This spring and summer, protect your best furry friend from the dangers of blue-green algae with these pet safety tips from your Summerfield veterinarian, The Animal Hospital at Lake Brandt.

 A simple drink of water can cause serious illness in pets.
 Dogs are especially at risk as they may gulp while playing or hunting.
 Practice caution with these blue-green algae pet safety tips.
 If you see water that resembles pea soup – with or without odor – don't let your pet near it.
 If you have water on your property, add fencing to block access.
 Keep birdbaths, fountains, and pools supplied with clean, fresh water.

 Symptoms of Blue-Green Algae Illness in Dogs

-Because there are two types of the bacteria, there is a wide-range of symptoms of blue-green algae illness in dogs.
+Because there are two types of bacteria, there is a wide range of symptoms of blue-green algae illness in dogs.
 Microcystins attack the liver while anatoxins harm the nervous system.
 Both can result in coma or death.